stephanesan/api-designer/README.md

 # api-designer console for github hosted raml/json-schema files.

-A graphical, web based tool from [MuleSoft] (https://www.mulesoft.com/platform/api/api-designer) that is adapted to pull content from github (example syncs with OIC's [IoTDataModels]  (https://github.com/OpenInterConnect/IoTDataModels) to document the APIs in a human friendly interactive console and makes it easy to engage fellow application developers.
+A graphical, web based tool from [MuleSoft] (https://www.mulesoft.com/platform/api/api-designer) that has been adapted to pull content directly from github and documents the APIs in a human friendly interactive console making it easy to engage fellow application developers.

 API Designer is a standalone/embeddable editor for RAML (RESTful API Modeling Language) written in JavaScript using Angular.JS.
 By default, the editor uses an in-browser filesystem stored in HTML5 Localstorage.
-This version has been modified to pull content directly from github.
+This version has been modified to pull content directly from github instead.

 ## Usage